Skip to main content

 Build

-This exercise is well suited for intermediate to advanced core training, especially when building strength rather than endurance.
-Start with a light weight and prioritize form; as your control improves, gradually increase resistance or time under tension.
+This variation is best suited for intermediate to advanced core training, particularly when the goal is building abdominal strength rather than endurance.
+Start with a light plate or dumbbell and prioritize slow, deliberate reps.
+As your control improves, gradually increase the load or extend the time under tension to keep progressing.

 1. Position yourself on a decline bench with your feet securely anchored under the foot pads and hold a weight plate against your chest.